-i Type: Pull | TLS Support: No | Event Breaker Support: No
+Type: Pull | TLS Support: No | Event Breaker Support: No This Source does not currently support Prometheus metadata.

 Configuring Cribl LogStream to Receive Data from Prometheus

 From the top nav of a LogStream instance or Group, select Sources, then select Prometheus from the Data Sources page's tiles or the Sources left nav.
 Click + Add New to open the Prometheus > New Source modal, which provides the following fields.